Nytra/MaximizedTerminal/README.md

 The extension now overrides the default keybinding for opening the terminal (ctrl+') Thanks to Pablo-MC on GitHub for this contribution!

+I will still be supporting both keybindings (ctrl+; and ctrl+') for now, but will probably switch to purely using the default keybinding in the future.